rayeesrahman/structural-signatures-2.0/README.md

 ## Adding custom backgrounds to compare signatures against.

-Structural signatures generates a pvalues and fold changes by comparing the counted structures against the structure counts from the human proteome defined by SwissProt (~20,000 proteins)
+Structural signatures generates pvalues and fold changes by comparing the counted structures against the structure counts from the human proteome defined by SwissProt (~20,000 proteins)

 You may want to compute structural enrichment against a background that is a subset of human proteome from SwissProt.